 A presentation made at the 1st European Conference on Analytic Psychology “Dialogue at the Threshold Between East and West: Cultural Identity Past, Present and Future”.
 Vilnius, 2009

 Depressive personalities are those whose characterological patterns are produced by depressive dynamics.
 However the main organizing issues, expectations, fears, conflicts and unconscious constructs of depressive and manic people are similar.

-Antology of Modern Psychoanalysis
+Antology of Modern Psychoanalysis (in Russian)